 These actions signal that the market for innovation in the clean water sector is strong.
-Resistance to change, however, is also significant, and is reinforced by several key trends: regulatory pressures; strained utility/local, state and federal budgets; customer confusion about the benefits of innovation;

-skyrocketing demands for capital competing for every dollar, risk and regret associated with technology failure, and venture capital looking elsewhere for faster and safer returns.
+Resistance to change, however, is also significant, and is reinforced by several key trends: regulatory pressures; strained utility/local, state and federal budgets; customer confusion about the benefits of innovation; skyrocketing demands for capital competing for every dollar; risk and regret associated with technology failure, and venture capital looking elsewhere for faster and safer returns.

-Nothing short of a national strategy to reform the U.S. water sector is likely to drive the kind of change that will be needed to fully address future challenges and embrace new opportunities.
-This Call for Federal Action defines tangible steps that we can take as a nation to realize a shared vision for the future.
+Nothing short of a national strategy to reform the U.S. water sector is likely to drive the kind of change that will be needed to fully address future challengthat will be needed to fully address future challengthat will be needed to fully address future challengthat will be needed to fully address future challengrederal Action defines tangible steps that we can take as a nation to realize a shared vision for the future.
 It presents ten priority actions that Congress and the federal government can take to help the Water Resources Utility of the Future become a reality.
 We call on Congress, the U.S. Environmental Protection Agency, the U.S. Department of the Interior, the U.S. Department of Agriculture, the U.S. Department of Energy, and other key federal agencies to rethink their relationship to the water sector, take these ten key actions, and make the UOTF possible for all utilities.

 This publication draws from the Water Resources Utility of the Future...
-A Blueprint for Action, developed by the National Association of Clean Water Agencies (NACWA), the Water Environment Research Foundation (WEF), and the Water Environment Federation (WEF).
+A Blueprint for Action, developed by the National Association of Clean Water Agencies (NACWA), the Water Environment Research Foundation (WERF), and the Water Environment Federation (WEF).